TreacherousNexus/mastodome/README.md

 ## Intro
 Mastodome is a new desktop client for [Mastodon](https://en.wikipedia.org/wiki/Mastodon_(software)), a federated social network that takes all the best elements of Twitter and makes them better.

 **This project is no longer in active development**.
 It has been permissively re-licensed under MIT terms.

 If you want to use the Mastodome name please contact [Bobby Moss](https://bobstechsite.co.uk/about.html).

 ## What is Mastodon?
 Mastodon is a microblogging social network that is "federated".
-This means that there is no one single website that hosts Mastodon; the site is distributed across hundreds of servers, and you can even host an instance yourself!
+This means that there is no one single website that hosts Mastodon; the site is distributed across hundreds of servers, and you can even host an instance yourself.

 This federated platform makes use of the [ActivityPub](https://en.wikipedia.org/wiki/ActivityPub) standard.
-This means that Mastodon users can see content from other social networks and websites such as [Pleroma](https://pleroma.social/), [PeerTube](https://joinpeertube.org/en/) and [Pixelfed](https://pixelfed.social/) as though they have been posted on the same website.
+That means Mastodon users can see content from other social networks and websites such as [Pleroma](https://pleroma.social/), [PeerTube](https://joinpeertube.org/en/) and [Pixelfed](https://pixelfed.social/) as though they have been posted on the same website.

 Here are some additional advantages Mastodon has over Twitter:
 * Ad-supported messages and bots do not clutter up your news feed